 We all have things that we don’t want to let go off because they’re not fitting in with the current trend.
 This is no reason to get rid!
 A key piece of advice I can give is don’t follow trend.
 They come and go so quickly, go for something you really love and something that will age well.
 BUT, if you really can’t find a space for it and you think someone will love it, pass it on!
 Whatever you do, don’t just bin it.
 Put it on marketplace, give it a lick of paint or donate it to a charity.
 It will become someone's new fave possession.

 Do room facings affect the colour I choose?

 Feeling inspired?
-Grab a swatch of your fave shade and see how you can transform your space ✌️
+Grab a sample of your fave shade and see how you can transform your space ✌️

 Rome wasn’t built in a day.
 Take your time when designing a space so you’re really comfortable and confident with the scheme you want to pull off.
 Shop around too.
 Don’t buy the first thing you see, unless you fall head over heels in love and can’t possibly leave the store without it…it’s okay, we’ve been there too.
 Finally, get creative!
 Shop second hand and transform furniture to suit your space.
 It only takes a little bit of imagination and you’re onto a winner.